kanaverse/scran.js/README.md

 This is achieved by calling `scran.terminate()` once all operations are finished.
 Otherwise, the Node.js process will hang indefinitely as it waits for the workers to return.

+Reference documentation for the Javascript API is available [here](https://jkanche.github.io/scran.js).

 ## Developer notes

 ### Introducing WebAssembly